 This is such a fun and easy DIY project!
-I created these simple ripped fabric flags with the plan to use them as table decorations on my Memorial Day buffet table.
+I created this simple ripped fabric flag with the plan to use them as table decorations on my Memorial Day buffet table.
 But you could use them as décor anywhere in your house, or even wave at a parade.

 You can even make ripped fabric flags for any occasion or holiday.
 Just select fabrics that match your theme.

 Please note that this article may contain affiliate links.
 I may get commissions (at no cost to you) for purchases made through these links.
 You can read my full disclosure for more details.